wix/react-native-navigation/docs/adding-buttons-to-the-navigator.md

     }
 ```

-* Fab with label actions
+* Fab with expanded state and labels
 ```js
     fab: {
       collapsedId: 'share',